cmextension/-hugo-cmlivedeal-docs/content/merchants/_index.md

 title: Merchants
 weight: 70
 ---
-This section will give you instructions to register a new merchant in front-end and manually create a new merchant in back-end.
+This section gives you instructions to register a new merchant in front-end and manually create a new merchant in back-end.

 This section uses the result of the setup in Configuration section.